juanaveragedeveloper/wrk/README.md

 `mv wrkcli_windows_amd64.exe wrk.exe`

-Then it is recommded to edit the `PATH` system environment variable to have
+Then it is recommended to edit the `PATH` system environment variable to have

 `/the/path/to/where/_wrk.exe_is_stored_in/wrk.exe`

+## Setup and basic commands
 Now,

 `> wrk setup`